 The Street Fighter movie has Bison recruit minions and henchmen from all over the world, the end of the movie even has a joke segment using national stereotypes to make fun of his international regiments.

-Clarence Boddicker's gang in the first Robocop.
+Clarence Boddicker's gang in the original RoboCop (1987).
 White, black, Asian and Latin.